blokks/legacy-docs/docs outline.md

 }
 ```

 In the above example `.element` slides into screen.

+### Animating modals & alerts
 The [*activity details* component](http://themes/structure#activity-details) uses this technique to present itself.

-To change its animation you only need to update the start value of the `transform` property.
-For example, to make it bounce into screen the only thing you have to do is:
+To add another animation you only need to update the start value of the `transform` property.
+For example, to make it bounce into screen, just do this:

 ```
 .element {